wpeventmanager/wp-event-manager/readme.txt

 Fix - Placeholder issue in select field type.
 New - Event start time and end time display improved.
 New - Improved event start time and end time format at frontend and backend.
+Fix – All string related issues and POT file in Event Manager.
+Fix – Admin form fields improvements for Event Manager and calendar.
+Fix – POT file and some event calendar string improved.
+Fix – Language files added for Bulgarian,Hindi,Indonesian,Italian,Lithuanian,Polish,Portuguese (Brazil),Serbian,Vietnamese,Chinese.
+Fix –  CSS tweaks with event Calendar and other event management addons.
+Fix - Issue related to the event calendar widget appearance, Fix – Improved compatibility with the event calendar.
+Fix - Issue related to displaying event calendar on a specific page.
+Fix - Issue related to the frontend event calendar layout.
+Fix - Issue related to the register for event button.
+Fix - Event calendar shortcode issue.

 = [2.6] 22-4-2019 =